-Tourist Visa | Argentina
+Tourist Visa In Argentina

 The process of clearing migration and being granted a tourist visa is straightforward and similar to most other countries the world over.
 I’ve never had any difficulty in dealing with migration officers in Argentina.

-Tourist visa | Intended address in Argentina
+Tourist Visa | Intended Address In Argentina

-The only difference I’ve found between Argentina and the other countries I’ve travelled on a tourist visa is the requirement to list an initial address.
+The only difference I’ve found between Argentina and the other countries I’ve traveled on a tourist visa is the requirement to list an initial address.
 When you arrive into Argentina either via a land, sea or air border the migration staff checking your passport will ask for your intended address in Argentina.

-It’s not a problem but rather something to be aware of.
+It’s not a problem, but rather something to be aware of.
 Have your first Airbnb, hotel or hostel booked and supply the address when asked.
 They don’t expect you to stay at that address for the duration of your holiday in Argentina.
 They just need an initial address.
 So give them the address of the first place you’ll stay.

-Tourist visa | Expiry
+Tourist Visa | Expiry

 Ensure that you take note of the expiry date of the visa.
-If you don’t renew your visa or exit the country before the expiry date you will be subject to a fine or other penalty.
+If you don’t renew your visa or exit the country before the expiry date, you will be subject to a fine or other penalty.

-And depending on how long you’ve overstayed your visa you may end up needing to apply for an exit exemption to leave the country.
+And depending on how long you’ve overstayed your visa, you may end up needing to apply for an exit exemption to leave the country.
 Without which the migration officials can block your departure and prevent you from leaving Argentina.

-Tourist Visa Extension | Argentina Visa Extension
+Tourist Visa Extension In Argentina

 Here is everything you need to know about extending your visa without leaving Argentina.
 Including a few things to avoid.

-Migration office | extending Argentine Tourist visa
+Migration Office | Extending Argentine Tourist Visa

 The Dirección Nacional de Migraciones is located in Puerto Madero in Buenos Aires.
 The section processing tourist visas is located inside building 4.
 But you will need to transit through building 3 first.

 Advertised hours of operation on the offical government website are from 8am to 2pm.
 And from 9am to 1:30pm on Google maps.
+However, the real hours of operation are from 8am to 1pm.

 If you haven’t made your way through the 3 lines and secured your visa before 1pm you will need to return another day.
 The first line to enter the migration building is usually the longest and most complex to navigate.

-Lines for tourist visa Extension in Buenos Aires
+Lines For Tourist Visa Extension In Buenos Aires

 Most of the individuals lined up outside Dirección Nacional de Migraciones are from countries like Paraguay and Venezuela.
 And they are carrying bundles of paperwork and are looking for more complex long-term visas and residency.